The federal Health Insurance Marketplace is a way for

 What if I become eligible for Medicare after I join a Marketplace plan?

-In most cases, it’s to your advantage to sign up when you’re first eligible because:
+your advantage to sign up when you are first eligible because:

 Can I get a stand-alone dental plan through the Marketplace?